IOS: Update history and schedule

 iPod Touch users originally had to pay for system software updates due to accounting rules that designated it not a "subscription device" like the iPhone or Apple TV, causing many iPod Touch owners not to update.
 In September 2009, a change in accounting rules won tentative approval, affecting Apple's earnings and stock price, and allowing iPod Touch updates to be delivered free of charge.

 Apple significantly extended the cycle of updates for iOS-supported devices over the years.
 The iPhone (1st generation) and iPhone 3G only received two iOS updates, while later models had support for five, six, and seven years.

 XNU kernel

-The iOS kernel is the XNU kernel of Darwin.
-The original iPhone OS (1.0) up to iPhone OS 3.1.3 used Darwin 9.0.0d1. iOS 4 was based on Darwin 10. iOS 5 was based on Darwin 11. iOS 6 was based on Darwin 13. iOS 7 and iOS 8 are based on Darwin 14. iOS 9 is based on Darwin 15. iOS 10 is based on Darwin 16. iOS 11 is based on Darwin 17. iOS 12 is based on Darwin 18. iOS 13 is based on Darwin 19. iOS 14 is based on Darwin 20. iOS 15 is based on Darwin 21. iOS 16 is based on Darwin 22.

-In iOS 6 the kernel is subject to ASLR, similar to that of OS X Mountain Lion.
-This makes exploit possibilities more complex since it is not possible to know the location of kernel code.

-Apple has made the XNU kernel open source.
-The source is under a 3-clause BSD license for the original BSD parts, with parts added by Apple under the Apple Public Source License.
-The versions contained in iOS are not available; only the versions used in macOS are available.